 Iris Leaf Spot

-Iris leaf spot, Cladospirium iridis, is a fungal disease that is easily spread throughout the plant by sporing fungal bodies.
+Iris leaf spot, Cladosporium iridis, is a fungal disease that is easily spread throughout the plant by sporing fungal bodies.
 Warm, wet weather is conducive for this fungus to infect susceptible plants.
 Leaf spot also overwinters on the fan-shaped leaves of affected plants and is spread easily by overhead watering of the plants, washing the spores from one plant to another.
 Mature plants can tolerate infections of iris leaf spot and will regrow healthy foliage either later in the season or in the next year.

 Identifying Iris Leaf Spot